-For both versions, the certification covers the SCL cryptographic functionality of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 112 and 168 Bits.
-For the version v2.04.002 the certification covers the CMAC functionality too.
+For the three versions, the certification covers the SCL cryptographic functionality of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 112 and 168 Bits.
+For the versions v2.04.002 and v2.13.001 the certification covers the CMAC functionality too, and for the version v2.13.001 the certification covers the Retail-MAC (RMAC) functionality too.